 This is not as much of a problem with hardwood floors.
 Dust is easy to get up with a dust mop, and germs can be banished with a regular dose of wood floor soap.

 Still want a carpet?
 Use a throw rug.

 After you pull all the carpet up, some staples, nails, glue, and carpet strips will remain.

 Carpet strips: These are narrow, usually wooden strips with bent nail heads sticking out in the wrong direction.
 They are designed to grab the carpet from the underside so that the installer can pull that carpet taut and adhere it there, gripped in place by the aforementioned nails.

 These strips are a pain, frankly, and they'll take a fair amount of time to remove.
-Expect to spend a day doing this in an averaged-sized home (say 500 to 800 square feet).
-There are some tricks to removing them and I'll share them below.
+Expect to spend a day doing this in an average-sized home (say 500 to 800 square feet).
+There are some tricks to removing them, and I'll share them below.